assaff/msc-thesis/source/results.rst

 characterizing the whole binding interface, we decided to focus on hot-spot residues and their immediate binding pocket.

+**The pockets wher hot spots bind are affected by multiple residues at a time.
+This signal might not be evident in any individual residue, but rather as a compound chemical effect at that site.**

 This shift also eliminates the additional complexity of translating a signal in the peptide space (hit CSs usually overlap with peptide side-chains) to one in the receptor space (surface residues in